-women united to creating a better place for women facing various hardships in their lives.
+WOMEN UNITED members are dedicated to creating a better place for women facing various hardships in their lives.
 They raise dollars and awareness to increase the self-sufficiency of women to improve their lives and the lives of their families.
 Members participate in a variety of engagement and volunteer opportunities throughout the year to increase awareness and impact.